U.S. Treasury yields head higher with talk of economic stimulus

 "You do have some further talk of fiscal stimulus in the United States and Europe and Japan that's giving some confidence," said Stan Shipley, fixed income strategist at Evercore ISI in New York.

-Wall Street opened stronger on stimulus hopes, recovering some of the losses it suffered from Monday's biggest one-day percentage fall.
+U.S. stock indices were higher on stimulus hopes, recovering some of the losses they suffered during Monday's biggest one-day percentage fall.

-Sentiment was bolstered overnight after President Donald Trump promised "major" steps to combat the virus outbreak and said he would discuss a payroll tax cut with congressional Republicans.
+President Donald Trump and Republican lawmakers discussed stimulus plans to bolster the economy on Tuesday afternoon.
+At an earlier White House meeting with healthcare executives, Trump said his administration intended to help airlines and the cruise line industry.

-Oil also regained some losses from its biggest one-day decline since the Gulf War in 1991, supported by expectations for a settlement to the price war between Saudi Arabia and Russia and potential U.S. output cuts.
+Oil also regained some losses from its biggest one-day decline since the Gulf War in 1991, as the possibility of economic stimulus encouraged buying and Russia signaled that it may yet hold talks with OPEC about cooperation on output cuts.

 Price